cubasve/Portfolio/README.md

 - React-Flippy

 ## Getting Started

 [Portfolio](https://cubasve.com)

 ## Next Steps

 - Redesign navbar for tablet and mobile screens
-- Add more social accounts: Medium, AngelList, etc.
+- Add more social accounts: Medium, AngelList, etc. and resume too!
 - Do and add more projects!
 - Add more content for 'About Me' section